 2. Use Keywords Strategically

 Right keywords!
 This is a tricky one but one which helps your SEO tremendously.
 Back in old SEO, it was important to stuff as many keywords into your post as possible – however, with new google updates this really isn’t the case.
-Keywords should be used, but they need to inserted into the post in a native fashion.
+Keywords should be used, but they need to be inserted into the post in a native fashion.
 That means, just write the post like you would read it, rather than adding odd ‘key words’ at every opportunity.
-There are several recommendations for keywords:
+This is why it’s no surprise that people make use of SEO companies to help them out with these sorts of things so that they don’t have to worry about keeping up with Google.
+However, if you would like to do this by yourself then there are several recommendations for keywords here:

 - The key word or phrase should be used in: